canonical/vanilla-framework/docs/patterns/contextual-menu.md

 ### Functionality

 Please ensure the `aria-control` attribute matches an ID of an element.
 If `aria-expanded` is true, then the contextual menu will be open by default.
-When clicking on the `p-contextual-menu__toggle`, you must toggle the `aria-expanded` attribute on the toggle and the `aria-hidden` attribute on the dropdown.
+When clicking on the `p-contextual-menu__toggle`, you must toggle the `aria-expanded` attribute on the toggle and the `aria-hidden` attribute on the drop-down.

 ### Design